Anmia/Game/src/game/README.md

 A save function might also one day be a thing, but who knows.
 (I know how to do it in theory with PHP and SQL, but not with Java)

+There is UML for this, if you were wondering, and it is only slightly less messy at the moment of writing